Khempyyy/Engineering-statistic-project/README.md

 This project is a part of Engineering statistic class.
-For someone who want to read detail you can access code from colab file.
+For someone who want to read detail you can access code from ipynb file.